mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 They didn't intend it to be an insultingly bad offer, but it was a pretty bad offer.

 eCommerce companies typically sell for 2.5-3.5x earnings.
-The cash portiton of ServerCo's offer was 0.9x TinyPilot's earnings.
+The cash portion of ServerCo's offer was 0.9x TinyPilot's earnings.

 As for the salary, $100k/year is roughly what a software developer makes fresh out of college in the US.
 And that's without a 12-month commitment.